-Edwina offers a variety of services from private yoga classes to mentoring and expert editing of your creative writing, as well as facilitating unique creative writing workshops and retreats, and workshops for healing the pain of grief and loss.
+Edwina offers a variety of services from mentoring and expert editing of your creative writing, as well as facilitating unique creative writing workshops and retreats that combine yoga and writing.

 Alternatively You can contact Edwina at email@example.com

 “Edwina Shaw is the kind of editor you hope to find: caring and nurturing, but also frank and bold.
 She challenges you on structure and logic, helping you to create a tighter, cleaner plot, while also honing in on those grammatical oversights and inevitable typos.
 Her technical and craft knowledge result in a holistic and detailed assessment of your manuscript that leaves you inspired to tackle that dreaded rewrite.”

 Edwina Shaw offers innovative, interactive creative writing workshops for children, teenagers and adults.
 Her unique combination of movement and creative writing creates an atmosphere where creativity blossoms and students thrive.

 Edwina is a registered teacher with over twenty years teaching experience for a wide variety of purposes ranging from special schools, to juvenile justice centres, English courses for migrants and refugees, child care centres, the Queensland Writers’ Centre and universities.
 She once had her own language school in Cambodia.
 Since 2005, she has been teaching creative writing at the University of Queensland.
 For the past ten years she’s also been teaching yoga, most recently to the performance dance students at the QLD University of Technology.